 CBD vs. THC for Sleep: Understanding the Physiology

-On a more anecdotal level, it has long since been understood that heavy indica-dominant strains (such as Northern Lights, Granddaddy Purple, and OG Kush) produce deeply sedative effects that can work wonders for insomnia relief and general sleep therapy.
+On a more anecdotal level, it has long been understood that heavy indica-dominant strains (such as Northern Lights, Granddaddy Purple, and OG Kush) produce deeply sedative effects that can work wonders for insomnia relief and general sleep therapy.

 For example, a 2013 study that examined the influence of CBD on sleep-wake cycles in rats showed that the “total percentage of sleep significantly increased in [groups that were treated] with 10 and 40 mg/kg [doses] of CBD.”

 The study concluded with the following rather definitive statement: “Systemic acute administration of CBD appears to increase total sleep time.”
 This evidence points to cannabidiol rather than THC as the component capable of inhibiting insomnia and promoting sleep.

 That said, it’s important to point out that this study was not a clinical trial.
 It was a controlled laboratory study on rats.
 Results should not be taken as the ‘be-all-end-all’ to the CBD vs THC for sleep debate.

 THC or CBD for Sleep?
 It Might Depend on Where you Live…

 Even if someone were to establish a clear “winner” in the THC vs CBD for sleep argument, consumers must realize that depending on where they live, they may not have access to high-quality THC products.